-The number of information bits that can be reliably communicated {\it per photon}---the photon information efficiency (PIE)---under a mean photon number constraint per mode, $\E$, is given by $C(\E)/\E$ (nats/photon).
+The number of information bits that can be reliably communicated {\it per received photon at the channel output}---the photon information efficiency (PIE)---under a mean photon-number constraint per mode, $\E$, is given by $C(\E)/\E$ (nats/photon).
 From (\ref{eqn:capacity_energy1}), it can be shown that in order to achieve high PIE, $\E$ must be small.
 In the $\E\to 0$ regime, the capacity (\ref{eqn:capacity_energy1}) can be approximated as

-which shown that PIE $\sim -\log \E$ for $\E \ll 1$.
+which shows that $C(\E)/\E\sim -\log \E$ for $\E \ll 1$.
 Thus there is no upper limit in principle to the photon information efficiency.